Binance Market Update (2022-07-29)

 Binance

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include WING, AUCTION, and BTCST, up by 393%, 92%, and 81%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include WING, FORTH, and PORTO, up by 118%, 107%, and 67%, respectively.

 Top stories of the day: